esp-rs/espup/README.md

 Usage: espup install [OPTIONS]

 Options:
+  -d, --default-host <DEFAULT_HOST>
+          Target triple of the host

   -e, --espidf-version <ESPIDF_VERSION>
           ESP-IDF version to install.
 If empty, no esp-idf is installed.
 Version format: